Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/chart/properties.md

 The field of a complex data type to use for values along the axis.

-For example: if the data type is set to <span style="FONT-STYLE: italic">Company, the value field can be set to <span style="FONT-STYLE: italic">Company.Name to use the name of the companies along the axis, or the value field can be set to <span style="FONT-STYLE: italic">Company.Organizational Code, to use this value along the axis.
+For example: if the data type is set to *Company*, the value field can be set to *Company.Name* to use the name of the companies along the axis, or the value field can be set to *Company.Organizational Code*, to use this value along the axis.

 </td>